smartmic/remmy/README.md

 # SYNOPSIS

     remmy.pl < reminderfile > icsfile

 # DESCRIPTION

-This single Perl script convert reminders as used by David Skoll's powerful command line program __remind__ to the iCalendar format (__.ics__). iCalendar is a widely accepted standard for calendar entries and can be read by popular application like Microsoft's Outlook, Apple's iCal or Google Calendar. _remmy.pl_ parses _remind_s input file and tries to adopt many of the sophisticated rules for reminders as implemented in _remind_.
+This single Perl script convert reminders as used by David Skoll's powerful command line program **remind** to the iCalendar format (**.ics**). iCalendar is a widely accepted standard for calendar entries and can be read by popular application like Microsoft's Outlook, Apple's iCal or Google Calendar. *remmy.pl* parses *remind*s input file and tries to adopt many of the sophisticated rules for reminders as implemented in *remind*.

+*remmy.pl* solely relies on Perl, an installation of *remind* is not necessary.

-While __remmy__ is build upon the specification of the RFC2445, full compliance cannot be ensured.
+While **remmy** is build upon the specification of the RFC2445, full compliance cannot be ensured.

 # OPTIONS